gabrielschulhof/bindings-principles/README.md

 	Nan::Callback *jsCallback;
 	Persistent<Object> *jsHandle;
 };
 ...
+// This is the callback function we will pass to the underlying native API.
+The
+// context parameter identifies the JS callback we need to call, and we have
+// all the information we need for constructing the JS callback's arguments. void setIntCallback(void *data, RemoteResourceHandle c_handle, bool wasSuccessful) {
+	CallbackParams *params = (CallbackParams *)data;
+	Local<Value> arguments[2] = {

+		// We do not use JSRemoteResourceHandle::New(c_handle) here because we
+		// want to avoid creating two different JS objects referring to the
+		// same native handle - see the section on handles.
+		Nan::New<Object>(*(params->jsHandle)),

+	};
+}
+...
 // In the binding we retrieve the native handle from the JS handle - as
 // described in the section on handles